Sulcalization: Grooved fricatives

-Some linguists have referred to grooved fricatives, a similar but distinct articulatory concept, as sulcalized, though this should not be confused with the more standard definition described in the section above.
-Contrasting with slit fricatives, which are pronounced with the tongue flat, grooved fricatives also involve forming a groove down the center of the tongue (such as in some realizations of in the English words sit and case).
+Some linguists have referred to grooved fricatives, a similar but distinct articulatory concept, as sulcalized, though this should not be confused with the more common definition described in the preceding sections.
+(Note: (Ladefoged & Maddieson 1996) collapse the two concepts, despite the majority of other linguists using them in different phonological and phonetic contexts; this includes (Catford 1982), their primary reference for their description.
+Catford refers to the two concepts in different sections of his work, and does not treat them as synonymous.)
+As with the more common definition of sulcalization, grooved fricatives also involve forming a groove down the center of the tongue (such as in some realizations of in the English words sit and case).
+They contrast with slit fricatives, which are pronounced with the tongue flat.